Write a little about yourself. Just a paragraph will do.

 Netflix and takeout, or getting your party on — how do you let loose?

 usually at home reading or watching a movie.
-I much prefer doing
+I'm kind of looking

-things throughout the week/on Saturday mornings.
-Of course, I am a
+doing things throughout the week/on Saturday mornings.
+Of course, I

-total night owl so I'm rarely awake on Saturday mornings.
+am a total night owl so I'm rarely awake on Saturday

 The most private thing I’m willing to admit